emilynordmann/workshop-intro-to-r/docs/index.md

 Before the workshop it is necessary to work through some prep tasks to ensure that you are ready to go.

 -   If you don't currently have R or RStudio installed, please work through Chapter \@ref(installing-r).
--   If you have R and/or RStudio installed, please skip to Section  \@ref(rstudio-settings) and update to the latest version before the workshop.
+-   If you have R and/or RStudio installed, please skip to Chapter \@ref(rstudio-settings) and update to the latest version before the workshop.
 -   If you have technical issues and cannot install R and RStudio on your machine (e.g., if you don't have admin rights), please sign-up for an [RStudio Cloud](https://rstudio.cloud/) account.

 Once you've done one of the above, work through Chapter \@ref(intro) which will introduce you to some basic programming terminology and install the packages we need for the workshop.
 Depending upon your familiarity with R, this should take 1-2 hours.